objornstad/epimdr/README.md

 by Ottar N. Bjornstad (ISBN 978-3-319-97487-3) <https://www.springer.com/gp/book/9783319974866>

-Errata -- I already found a mistake
+Errata -- I already found a mistake.

 allapps3.R -- A file containing source code for all shiny-apps in book (as well as some others)

 mov/ -- web-optimized animated gif's for the book.

+syllabus.pdf -- The 15 week (3 hrs / week) syllabus for the class I'll be teaching this spring.

 The EPIMDR-package